Subaru Forester: Forester Wilderness

-The off-road focused Wilderness model was revealed on February 6, 2025 for the North American market and scheduled to go on sale in late 2025 for the 2026 model year.
+The off-road focused Wilderness model was revealed on February 6, 2025 for the North American market and went on sale in late 2025 for the 2026 model year.
+Due to counter-tariffs imposed on U.S.-made products, the Wilderness model is not sold in Canada.
 Mechanical changes for the Wilderness model includes 9.3 in ground clearance, 17-inch Wilderness-exclusive alloy wheels equipped with Yokohama Geolander All-Terrains tires, improved approach, breakover, and departure angles, a revised Lineartronic CVT transmission with a shorter final drive ratio and paired with advanced X-MODE Dual Mode with Snow/Dirt and Deep Snow/Mud modes, revised Subaru Symmetrical All-Wheel Drive system, and an upgraded transmission cooler with a maximum towing capacity of 3,500 lb and a temperature sensor on the rear differential.
 The exterior of the Wilderness model includes anodized copper accents on the bumpers, body cladding trim pieces, hexagonal LED fog lights, standard roof rails with a static load capacity of 800 lb, and underbody protection.
 Inside, the Wilderness model features a 12.3-inch digital instrument cluster with Wilderness-exclusive graphics, anodized copper accents for the interior, and StarTex synthetic leather upholstery.

+A hybrid version was unveiled at the New York International Auto Show on April 1, 2026, and is scheduled to go on sale in late 2026 for the 2027 model year.